-Eucalypt Australia will provide up to three multi-year grants in the areas of eucalypt conservation, education and research in 2019.
+Eucalypt Australia provided three multi-year grants in the areas of eucalypt conservation, education and research in 2019.
 Applicants were notified of the outcome in the third quarter of 2019.
 Projects commenced in 2020.

 Grants will be funded up to $150,000 per annum for up to three years.